Automate EC2 instances resize with AWS Ops Automator

 Architecture

-Ops Automator is deployed using the AWS Cloudformation.
+AWS Ops Automator is deployed using the AWS Cloudformation.
 The deployment is easy and it boils down to importing the official Cloudformation template and setting a couple of parameters.
-In the background, Ops Automator uses Lambda functions to handle task configuration, execution, resource selection, etc. Amazon DynamoDB is used for storing task-related data, Amazon SNS for handling event forwarding and notifications, and Amazon SQS for logging.
+In the background, AWS Ops Automator uses Lambda functions to handle task configuration, execution, resource selection, etc. Amazon DynamoDB is used for storing task-related data, Amazon SNS for handling event forwarding and notifications, and Amazon SQS for logging.
 While the logs are shipped to Amazon CloudWatch Logs, Amazon S3 is used for storing task output.

 ec2 instance

 While all this looks complex and expensive, in reality, it isn’t.
-If you expect to trigger a couple of tasks every day, Ops Automator will cost you less than a couple of dollars per month.
+If you expect to trigger a couple of tasks every day, AWS Ops Automator will cost you less than a couple of dollars per month.

 Deployment

 You can initiate Ops Automator deployment with a single click, but we recommend that you follow up on the official deployment guide.
-Once you deploy Ops Automator to your primary AWS account, you must deploy the event forwarder template to each region where you intend to use Ops Automator.
+Once you deploy Ops Automator to your primary AWS account, you must deploy the event forwarder template to each region where you intend to use AWS Ops Automator.

 If you wish to use Ops Automator to automate tasks on a secondary AWS account, then you must deploy the event forwarder template to applicable regions within that AWS account, and deploy the account role configuration template as well.

-The account role configuration template will deploy necessary IAM roles that will enable Ops Automator to perform cross-account task execution.
+The account role configuration template will deploy necessary IAM roles that will enable AWS Ops Automator to perform cross-account task execution.

-Scheduling EC2 instance type change
+Scheduling EC2 instances type change

 The URL should be similar to this one: